 Andreas studied Environmental Engineering in Stuttgart and received his PhD in the related field of stochastic modeling, uncertainty quantification and optimized data acquisition for environmental systems.
 Furthermore, he has experience in the fields “high-performance computing”, “risk quantification” and “data analysis”.

-With his engineering background in numerical modeling, he mainly contributes in the conceptual development of models for uncertain systems.
-His interests are modeling of environmental-related systems, the energy market with the special focus on renewable energies and energy efficiency as well as possible paths towards sustainable mobility.
+With his engineering background in numerical modeling, heis interested in the conceptual development of models for uncertain systems, especially modeling of environmental-related systems, the energy market with the special focus on renewable energies and energy efficiency as well as possible paths towards sustainable mobility.

-Andreas is developing a scalable ABM for sustainable mobility, called MoTMo.
-MoTMO is a consumer model of the mobility sector, which can be used to illustrate different scenarios of a transition to a “sustainability turnaround” in the transport sector.
-In addition, his particular interest lies in realizing new forms of model development in interaction with stakeholders.
+At GCF, Andreas developed a scalable ABM for sustainable mobility, called MoTMo.
+MoTMo is a consumer model of the mobility sector, which can be used to illustrate different scenarios of a transition to a “sustainability turnaround” in the transport sector.
+In further developing the Decision Theater methodology, his particular interest lay in realizing new forms of model development in interaction with stakeholders.